 I managed to get back on the water yesterday to join some of my paddling buddies from BASK for the “Thursday Lunch Paddle.”
 We had flat calm with the exception of a few wakes from passing ships and ferries.
 We launched from Paradise Cay Yacht Harbor at 10:30, with eight of us in seven boats, two in a double, the rest in singles.
 The route crosses shipping channels, and we held up on the crossing to let shipping traffic and ferries go by before crossing the shipping lanes.
-When we reached Red Rock we gathered up to discus our options.
+When we approached an island along our route we rafted up up to discus our options.
 With the calm conditions we decided to paddle on the Point Molate Beach.
 On the beach we found a picnic table in the shade and had a vary civilized lunch.
 When it was time to get back in our boats we had a bunch of inquisitive school kids eager to help us get back on the water.
 The return trip was just as calm as the trip out, with a slight ebb current carrying us under the Richmond San Rafael Bridge and towards our destination.
 I wore my dry suit, which was probably more protection than I needed for the conditions, being a warm day, but having just gotten it back from the factory for repairs, I wanted to make sure the seals fit properly.

 The photos I captured seemed to demand being presented in black and white, particularly with the lighting, reflections and design elements of the bridge.
 Here are a few more.